TeamCharles/customer-service/README.md

 export BangazonWeb_Db_Path="/path/to/bangazon.db"
 ```

 Open your `bangazon.db` file in DB Browser, select the `Edit Pragmas` tab and make sure that the `Foreign Keys` checkbox is checked.
-Copy the contents of the `Data/tables.sql` into the `Execute SQL` tab of DB Browser and execute the statement.
-Do the same action with the contents of the `Data/populate.sql` file.
+Open `Data/tables.sql` from the `Execute SQL` tab of DB Browser and execute the statement.
+Do the same action with `Data/populate.sql`.
 In DB Browser, click `Write Changes` to commit your changes to the database.

 Navigate into the `src/customer-service` folder.